bretthoes/SharedCookbook/docs/architecture/mediator-and-pipeline.md

 **Authorization** uses custom `[AllowAnonymous]` / `[Authorize]` on the request class ([AuthorizationBehaviour](../../src/Application/Common/Behaviours/AuthorizationBehaviour.cs)), not ASP.NET attributes on handlers.
 Default: caller must be authenticated (`IUser.Id` set).
 Endpoint `[RequireAuthorization()]` in Web is a separate gate.

+**Errors** thrown from handlers are mapped to HTTP by [CustomExceptionHandler](../../src/Web/Infrastructure/CustomExceptionHandler.cs) — see [exception-handling.md](../infrastructure/exception-handling.md).

 **Void commands** use `IRequest` / `IRequestHandler<T>`; the mediator maps them to `Unit` internally.

 ## Publish (domain events)